romanbican/roles/README.md

 `Level` has also big effect on inheriting permissions.
 About it later.

-Let's talk about permissions.
+Let's talk about permissions in general.
 You can attach permission to a role or directly to a specific user (and of course detach them as well).

 ```php
 use Bican\Roles\Models\Permission;